 Consumer World

-Extended holiday return policies allow gifts bought as early as October 1, such as in Walmart's case, to be returned until mid- to late-January, considerably beyond the normal deadline.
-What hasn't changed is the complexity of stores' return policies that are designed in part to reduce return fraud.
-The combined policies for the dozen chains surveyed amount to over 35,000 words and 79 pages of fine print.
+Though some are shorter this year, most stores continue to offer extended holiday return periods whereby gifts purchased as early as October first, such as in Walmart's case, can be returned until mid- to late-January, considerably beyond the normal deadline.
+What hasn't changed is the complexity of stores' return policies that are designed in part to reduce return fraud which amounts to over $100 billion a year according to the National Retail Federation.
+The combined policies of the 11 chains surveyed amount to over 35,000 words and 78 pages of fine print.
+Amazon's return policy alone is 6,300 words and scattered over multiple webpages.

 Please Help Support Consumer World